 Mar 12, 2024: Verified that all monitors are still available to purchase and updated text for clarity throughout.

-Our recommendations are based on what we think are the best monitors for dual setup that are currently available.
+Our recommendations are based on what we think are the best monitors for dual configuration.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price, and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.